25 artifacts in this set

 Gas pumps provide drivers with an easy way to put gasoline in their cars.
-This gas pump made by Gilbert and Barker Manufacturing Company dates from about 1915.
+This gas pump, made by Gilbert and Barker Manufacturing Company, dates from about 1915.
 Gilbert and Barker introduced the first measuring gas pump in 1911.
-Customers however could not see the gasoline.
-They had to rely on the pump's accuracy and the gas station owner's trustworthiness.
+Customers, however, could not see the gasoline.
+They had to rely on the pump's accuracy and the gas station owner's honesty.

 Drivers on Long Island, New York, in 1916 could stop at W. H. Flessel's Auto Station to buy tires and auto supplies and then fill up at the curb.
 The pump was a "blind" pump.
 Buyers didn't see the amount of gasoline being put into their car.
 Drivers relied on the accuracy of pump and the honesty of the station owner.

 Gasoline jumped in price due to World War I shortages, and motorists grew suspicious of "blind" pumps.
 Who could be sure they were getting all they paid for?
 "Visible" gas pumps first fed gasoline into a clear glass tank.
 The motorist could then watch confidently as each gallon of fuel drained into his or her car.

 Before visible gasoline pumps, drivers relied on the accuracy of the pump and the honesty of station owners.
 Visible pumps, like this circa 1920 example, used a graduated glass cylinder to show customers the quality and quantity of gas being purchased.
 Glass globes, like the Standard Oil red crown, usually topped the pumps and advertised a company's brand and name.